hustf/BitmapMaps.jl/README.md

 Step 12: Summit identification by name is not currently included.

-Version "0.0.36" is the first version to iterate on summit prominences.
-It works by generating files (*.vec) boundary conditions between sheets in the first step.

-Prominence is calculated using boundary conditions (valued zero for the first run and first sheet).
-Run the pipeline until "no changes" is reported in 'info' log messages.
-Tall power lines are sometimes indicated to be obscure summits.
-Manually edit the 'Markers.png' file to remove, then delete 'Composite.png' and re-run the pipeline.
+Summit prominences are calculated taking boundary conditions between sheets into account.
+But boundary conditions are not available until the neighbour sheet is calculated.
+Hence some summits are appointed lower prominence after some iteration.
+Run the pipeline until "no changes" is reported in 'info' log messages for all sheets.
+Tall power lines are sometimes marked as obscure summits.
+Manually edit the 'Markers.png' file to remove, then re-run the pipeline.

 `GeoArrays.jl` has breaking changes in  version 0.9 (we currently pin to 0.8.5).
 Cairo / Pango has long-standing font issues on Windows, we currently pin the version.
 We could use Inkscape, but it seems to be affected as well.

 Some nice to know:

 - Metadata for printing is made and stored in .png files.
 Settings are respected by e.g. `Gimp`, `MS Paint`, and `IrFanview`.
-- Water surfaces often requires manual touch-up.
+- Water surfaces often require manual touch-up.
 Try doing sea-level touch up in 'Consolidated.tif'.
-High elevations can also be shown (reduced to 256 intensities in Gimp) by adding a temporary 'multiplication layer'.
+High elevations can also be shown (reduced to 256 intensities in Gimp) by adding a temporary 'multiplication layer' in `Gimp`.
 - The pipeline can reuse `SheetMatrixBuilder` and modify it by steps, using keywords.
 - The UTM grid is the correct one for the local utm zone, even though data is from a country-wide zone.
 - Sheet numbering starts in the SW corner.
 See figure: